F-Clement/BOCHERestaurant/README.md

 a user can only see his or her own reservation, while the admin(in this case the the Restaurant management) can manage all user reservation.
 A particular number of Tables are created with given capacity and then the tables are assigned to users based on the number of people they input on their reservation.
-A maximum number of five people is is allowed and in case a user tries to make reserve a pariticular date and time where 5 other reservations have been made then he or she will get a message notifying them there is not available tabe at that time.
 Tables assigned to users will always be greater than or equal to number of people.
+At the moment five tables have been created but if the admin adds some tables it should still work fine.
+So for now if a user tries to make reserve a pariticular date and time where 5 other reservations have been made then he or she will get a message notifying them there is not available tabe at that time.

 ## Project Goals